edwardsph/Website/content/in-depth.md

 we aim to investigate scalable ways to publish Linked Data that **enable clients to efficiently perform complex operations** such as querying.

-A crucial difference between _basic_ Linked Data Fragments and Linked Data Platform is that the latter proposes [one specific service](http://lists.w3.org/Archives/Public/public-ldp/2012Nov/0029.html);
+A crucial difference between _Triple Pattern Fragments_ and Linked Data Platform is that the latter proposes [one specific service](http://lists.w3.org/Archives/Public/public-ldp/2012Nov/0029.html);
 that is, a [detailed set of rules](http://www.w3.org/TR/ldp/#linked-data-platform-resources) that have to be followed.
 <br>